ab-emptycup/ab-emptycup.github.io/devlog/maximalist.md

 - [ ] Integrate with Podium

+- [ ] Setup a /tutorials page
-- [ ] Setup a tutorials website using the available tutorials on `learn.emptycup3d.com`
+- [ ] Test the material application issue on beta
+- [ ] Investigate issue with quote composition